 - 1. Clear all of the data in RAW.
-Load the phehc_sec.sec file in the sec_data folder. - Note: This data was provided by Dr. Steve Meisburger and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and

-Chromatography-Coupled Small-Angle X-ray Scattering.
+Load the phehc_sec.sec file in the sec_data folder. - Note: The data were provided by the Ando group at Princeton University and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering.
 Steve P. Meisburger, Alexander B. Taylor, Crystal A. Khan, Shengnan Zhang, Paul F. Fitzpatrick, and Nozomi Ando.
 Journal of the American Chemical Society 2016 138 (20), 6506-6516.
 DOI: 10.1021/jacs.6b01563